worthbak/apple-store-inventory-checker/README.md

 ### Installation
 Run `npm install` to load the project's dependencies.
 Assumes recent `node` version (tested with `v17.0.1`, but should work with earlier versions).
 * `request` for simplifying network requests
-* `node-notifier` for sending local notifications when stock is detected.
+* `node-notifier` for sending local notifications when stock is detected

 ### Running the script
-First, find the nearest Apple Store number using [the included table](./apple-store-numbers.md).
-Then run the script, passing the number as an argument:
+First, find the store number of your local Apple Store using [the included table](./apple-store-numbers.md).
+Then run the script, passing that value as an argument:

 ```sh
 $ node index.js R123